-HE first Efforts of a People betaking themselves to Industry, are always groce and unconcerted, till Experience points out the Defects and Errors of their Managements, and leads them into Order and Method; But as Luxury increases, and the Produce of their own Country, becomes less sufficient to defray the Expence of their foreign Consumption, Necessity, obliges them to look out for Regulations whereby to make a greater Gain upon their Exports, and to suffer a less Loss upon their Imports, in order to preserve a Ballance against the growing Expence; and this, may perhaps be the Reason, why we seldom see the Navigation of Rivers undertaken in a Country till it becomes populous and expert in Trade; for while men can content themfelves with the growth of their own Grounds, and make their respective Farms, furnish them with all the comfortable necessaries of Life, there is but little little Communication or Intercourse between the remoter Parts of the Country in a Commercial way, and consequently little or no occasion for the Expence of clearing the Rivers; but when Trade and Commerce begin to slourish, an Intercourse becomes absolutely necessary, and every one endeavours to undersel his Neighbours, as the surest way of ingrosing the Business: This sirst begets wheel Carriages of various Sorts, and at last tempts the People to greater Undertakings, and sets them about opening their Rivers, and launching out Barges for the more constant and cheaper Carriage of their Goods to Market.
+HE first Efforts of a People betaking themselves to Industry, are always groce and unconcerted, till Experience points out the Desects and Errors of their Managements, and leads them into Order and Method; But as Luxury increases, and the Produce of their own Country, becomes less sufficient to defray the Expence of their foreign Consumption, Necessity, obliges them to look out for Regulations whereby to make a greater Gain upon their Exports, and to fuffer a less Loss upon their Imports, in order to preserve a Ballance against the growing Expence; and this, may perhaps be the Reason, why we seldom see the Navigation of Rivers undertaken in a Country till it becomes populous and expert in Trade; for while men can content themfelves with the growth of their own Grounds, and make their respective Farms, furnish them with all the comfortable necessaries of Life, there is but little little Communication or Intercourse between the remoter Parts of the Country in a Commercial way, and consequently little of no occasion for the Expence of clearing the Rivers; but when Trade and Commerce begin to flourish, an Intercourse becomes absolutely necessary, and every one endeavours to undersel his Neighbours, as the surest way of ingrosing the Business: This first begets wheel Carriages of various Sorts, and at last tempts the People to greater Undertakings, and sets them about opening their Rivers, and launching out Barges for the more constant and cheaper Carriage of their Goods to Market.

-way of thinking also is it, that their Canals and Rivers are so constantly made use of, for their Carriages, and that their Traxscoots and other Vehicles are so regular and exact in their Stages, that the working People should have a daily Vent for the Produce of their Labour, and by the quick Returns of their Money be enabled to carry on their Business upon the slender Stocks of which they are posses'd.
+There is not perhaps, any better Maxim for a trading People to govern themselves by, than that which is comprized in an old English Proverb, viz.
+That a light Gain, and a quick Return makes a heavy Purfe.
+For when all is said, 'tis not so much the high Prices receiv'd, as the quick Returns of the Money that enrich the Trader: -----from this way of Thinking it is, that the Dutch have divided their Money into fuch minute Parts as the 8 Part of a Penny, in order to accellerate its Circulation, and to suffer as little as possible thereof to lie dead in Trade; and from this way TELL THEFT IN THE way of thinking also is it, that their Canals and Rivers are so constantly made use of, for their Carriages, and that their Trax-scoots and other Vehicles are so regular and exact in their Stages, that the working People should have a daily Vent for the Produce of their Labour, and by the quick Returns of their Money be enabled to carry on their Business upon the slender Stocks of which they are posses'd.

-If we consider, what a multiplicity of little Articles are wrought up and put together, and what a number of Hands they must go thro', to compose any one finish'd Piece of our Manufacture, we shall easily see, of how great Consequence this nicety in little Matters, is to the very Essence of Trade and Commerce it self.
+If we consider, what a multiplicity of little Articles are wrought up and put together, and what a number of Hands they must go thro', to compose any one finish'd Piece of our Manusacture, we shall easily see, of how great Consequence this nicety in little Matters, is to the very Essence of Trade and Commerce it self.

-For, as the least and most insensible Declination from the level determines the fall of Waters, even so a most insignificant and (what may appear to unthinking Persons) trisling Difference in the Value of Commodities, and the Price of those Ingredients of which Manufactures are composed, either leads us into, or cuts us out from the most extended and beneficial Branches of Trade.
+For, as the least and most insensible Declination from the level determines the fall of Waters, even so a most insignificant and (what may appear to unthinking Persons) trisling Difference in the Value of Commodities, and the Price of those Ingredients of which Manusactures are composed, either leads us into, or cuts us out from the most extended and beneficial Branches of Trade.

-But I shall confine the Observation at present to the Carriage of Goods to Market;
+But I shall confine the Observation at present to the Carriage of Goods to Market, and that too with respect to our own

-B 2
+B 2 ket,